deckhouse/virtualization/images/cdi-artifact/patches/README.md

 #### `011-change-storage-class-for-scratch-pvc.patch`

 Set the storage class name for the scratch pvc from the original pvc that will own the scratch pvc, or set it to an empty value if not available.

+#### `014-delete-service-monitor.patch`

+Removed the creation of a service monitor from the cdi-operator.